|

 Cons:

-carb and sugar content is quite high - more than I'd recommend
+- Total carb and sugar content is quite high – more than I’d recommend for a snack

-they're stored in the fridge, the flaxseed oil is likely
+- Unless they’re stored in the fridge, the flaxseed oil is likely to go rancid

 |